Skydiving in Jersey

-When the door opens, a blast of cool air washes over you, then you realise that you’re taking the fast way down!
+When the door opens, a blast of cool air washes over you; then, you realise you’re taking a fast way down!

-Any fears or worries you may have had will quickly be replaced by a feeling of pure euphoria and excitement that you’re realising a life. ambition, conquered your fear, pushed yourself outside your comfort zone and with just gravity as your engine zoom at close to 120mph towards earth.
+Any fears or worries you may have had will quickly be replaced by a feeling of pure euphoria and excitement that you’re realising a life. ambition, conquer your fear, push yourself outside your comfort zone and with just gravity as your engine zoom at close to 120mph towards Earth.

-Next comes the slow down, the canopy flutters open above your head as you transition into parachuting.
+Next comes the slow down; the canopy flutters above your head as you transition into parachuting.

-The wind noise has gone, peace, your pupils are wide open, colours are sharp, you have plenty of time
+The wind noise has gone, and peace; your pupils are wide open, colours are sharp, and you have plenty of time

 to take in the surroundings.
-If the conditions are right you could be controlling the parachute soaring high
+If the conditions are right, you could control the parachute soaring high

-After soaking in the scenery it’s time to touch down, enjoy the cheers, hugs and celebrations from your friends and fellow skydivers.
+After soaking in the scenery, it’s time to touch down and enjoy the cheers, hugs and celebrations from your friends and fellow skydivers.

-To add another dimension to the sport some jumpers choose to learn freeflying, which is the term used to describe falling in a vertical orientation, either head up or head down.
-As there’s less wind resistance, higher fall rates are achieved, ranging from about 150mph upwards.
-If you start talking about speed skydiving competitions, you’ll be head down where the fastest speed wins and 300 pls mph can be the digits on the scoreboard.
+To add another dimension to the sport, some jumpers choose to learn free-flying, which is the term used to describe falling in a vertical orientation, either head up or head down.
+With less wind resistance, higher fall rates are achieved, ranging from about 150mph upwards.
+If you start talking about speed skydiving competitions, you’ll be head down where the fastest speed wins, and 300 pls mph can be the digits on the scoreboard.

-In my opinion wingsuiting is one of the purest forms of flight using only gravity to power you, yet still having control over your direction and
+In my opinion, wingsuiting is one of the purest forms of flight, using only gravity to power you, yet still controlling your direction and

 speed using subtle movements in your arms and legs.
 While it’s true that most of the time we’re falling with style, it is possible to gain altitude in a wingsuit by building up speed and flaring your body to achieve some upward flight, a quite surreal feeling as you near the point of weightlessness at the top of the arc.